meshcloud/meshcloud-docs/docs/meshcloud.workspace.md

 ## Invite users to a meshWorkspace team

-If you would like to give others access to your meshWorkspace and the related meshProjects, go to your **Access Control** tab.
+If you would like to give others access to your meshWorkspace and the related meshProjects, go to your **Workspace Access** tab.
 You can access them by pressing the settings icon on the top right of the meshPanel.
-From here, navigate to **Access Control**.
+From here, navigate to **Current Access**.
 Here you can invite users or groups to the meshWorkspace.
 You can search for users via first & last name, email and username.
 The users that can be found via this search depend on the configured IAM system in you meshInstallation.
 It is e.g. possible to search for users in an Active Directory or a Google Cloud Directory.
 Additionally all users already known to meshStack can be found via this user search.
 Besides users, also [groups](#user-groups) can be searched for.
 You can search for groups via their name and identifier.